lukeburns/ghapi/README.md

 api(command, arg_1, ..., arg_n [, options, callback]);
 ```

 See `commands.js` for a list of all the commands.
 The file is compiled by scraping all the commands form the [Github API documentation](https://developer.github.com/v3/).
+Consult the Github documentation for parameters associated with each api call.

 ## Examples